 Thanksgiving Day and Black Friday

 Nevertheless, it became a trend later.
 The term “Black Friday” was first used in 1961.
 High figures were recorded on that date in the sale.
 The day was called “black” by the Philadelphia police, as heavy and disruptive pedestrian and vehicle traffic in many parts of the city hampered police work.
 Much news with headlines “Black Friday” was published in newspapers.
-Attempts to benefit from the discounts have led to violence and injuries in many areas.
+Attempts to benefit from the Black Friday discounts have led to violence and injuries in many areas.
 The high-profits earned during the event put the companies into action.
 True, it took a few decades to develop as the trend.
 However, since the mid-1990s, mass-discount campaigns have started, and many brands offered good discounts to allow people to join the tradition.

 Discounts and incidents of violence

-On Black Friday, some brands can make discounts of up to 90%.
+On Black Friday, some brands can make Black Friday discounts of up to 90%.
 Stores are open in the morning hours.
 Shops usually open at 06:00 on Black Friday began to open at 04:00 since 2000.
 In 2011, some stores announced that they would even work 24 hours.
 Discounts are more common in stores selling clothing and technological devices.
 Online shops have also joined the trend.
-Of course, everyone wants to benefit from discounts, and it is often remembered by violent incidents.
+Of course, everyone wants to benefit from Black Friday discounts, and it is often remembered by violent incidents.
 Statistics show that the number of violent incidents has increased since Black Friday in 2011.
 Some media, however, do not hesitate to use the phrase Black-eye Friday to describe this violence.

-The most violent incidents were recorded in Alabama, Arkansas, West Virginia, and North Carolina during Black Friday.
+Most Black Friday violence was recorded in Alabama, Arkansas, West Virginia, and North Carolina during Black Friday.
 The most “black” Friday was in 2008, which resulted in one person’s death.
 A man had died under the feet of the raving and furious mass.
 In an incident that turns people into mad, customers don’t hesitate to spray tear gas at each other.
 The increasing numbers of people who think “I can’t miss this discount” were captivated by the magic of the brands since 2000.
 Some companies that saw sales growth began to sell on the evening of Thanksgiving Day in 2013.

 “Black Friday” or “Cyber Monday”?

+What is Cyber Monday?
 Cyber Monday made its debut in 2005 as an alternative to Black Friday by Shop.org.
 The aim was to launch discount campaigns that can only be used online.
 It was also an essential step to increase online sales.
 So why was Monday chosen?
 Cyber Monday is the following Monday after Black Friday.
 This year it will be on December 2.
 The choice of Monday is not accidental.
 According to research, most of the online purchases are made on Monday.

 Online retailers such as Amazon have also joined the Black Friday trend, and make huge discounts.
 That is, there is no need to go to and wait at the store in the morning.
 On the one hand, it serves to integrate the world into the Black Friday tradition.
 On the other hand, it makes to compete with Cyber Monday by switching to the online sale, which results in mass online shopping.
 The biggest goal is to get consumers to join the race and earn big profits.
 The statistics and the revenue increasing year-on-year prove this.
 The figures are quite high.
 While comparing 2009 and 2018, a striking difference emerges.
 Thus, sales of $ 887 million in 2009 increased to $ 7.9 billion in 2018.